 No. Weight loss wasn’t reported as a side effect in clinical trials of Descovy.

 However, weight loss has been associated with HIV, which Descovy is used to treat.
-If you’re having weight loss, talk with your doctor.
-They can work with you to help you manage a healthy body weight.
+If you experience weight loss, talk with your doctor.
+They can work with you to help you manage your body weight.

 Can Descovy cause vomiting?

 See the “Serious side effects” section above for more details on these side effects.